Joker-2003/Qiskit-2023-Uoft/README.md

 - **Tentative Date:** Thursday, November 9th (During Reading Week)
 - **Location:** Bahen Centre for Information Technology, University of Toronto
 - **Mode:** Hybrid (Both Online and In-Person)
+- **Registration:** We will be releasing a form very soon to register.

 ## Schedule